allysuen/JavaProgress/README.md

 # JavaProgress

-This is a repo that documents my java learning progress.
+This is a repo that documents my java learning progress using the Eclipse IDE.